 - 3 Nights at 3-star standard accommodation in Kathmandu with breakfast.

-- All meals (Breakfast, Lunch, and Dinner, Tea/Coffee) during the trek.
+- All meals (Breakfast, Lunch, and Dinner, Tea/Coffee) during the trek (Alcoholic beverages are excluded) and fresh fruit after the dinner during the trek

-- Porter Cost (one porter for every two members in a group).
+- One porter for every two members in a group and all his expenses.

-- Down Jackets, Druffle and Sleeping bags (available upon request)
+- Down Jackets, Duffel bag, Sleeping bags and Company T-shirt.

 - International Airfare.